digital-asset/docs.daml.com/docs/2.8.0/docs/kubernetes/02-provision-cloud-resources/01-provision-cloud-resources.rst

       az account set --subscription <subscription_id>

   .. tab:: AWS
-    Sign in to AWS and select the target subscription (if you have multiple ones):
+    Sign in to AWS with the account that has access to subscription you would like to use (if you have multiple ones):

     .. code-block:: bash

       aws sso login --profile <your_profile>
-      TODO

 Configure Terraform
 ===================